johnstorey/blog/source/_posts/2014-07-31-drupal-7-services-7-dot-x-3-dot-7.markdown

 3. In the requestbody set the values for username and password.
 4. You will get back a login response with session_name, sessid, and token parameters.
 5. In all subsequent calls set the following headers
-  1. 'Cookie' must be set to '<session_name>=<sessid>'.
+  1. 'Cookie' must be set to 'session_name=sessid'.
 That is: set the value of Cookie to session_name and sessid, separated by an equal sign.
-  2. 'Set X-CSRF-Token' to '<token>'.
+  2. 'Set X-CSRF-Token' to 'token'.

 You are done -- Drupal now knows who your client is logged in as.